matteo14c/HaploCoV/docs/source/metadata.rst

      - BA.2
      - v1,v2,vn

 The file is delineated by tabulations.
-Genomic variants are reported as a comma separated list.
+Genomic variants (column listV) are reported as a comma separated list.
 The format is as follows:
 | *genomicposition_ref|alt* i.e. *1_A|T* for example indicates a A to T substitution in position 1 of the reference genome.

-A valid example of an HaploCoV-formatted file, including all the sequences available in INSDC databases up to 2022-07-20 is available at the following link: `HaploCoVFormatted.txt <http://159.149.160.88/HaploCoVFormatted.txt.gz>`_ .
+A valid example of an HaploCoV-formatted file, including all the sequences available in INSDC databases up to 2023-25-01 is available at the following link: `HaploCoVFormatted.txt <http://159.149.160.88/HaploCoVFormatted.txt.gz>`_ .
 The file is `gzip` compressed.
-When de-compressed it should be around 2.9G in size.
+When de-compressed it should be around 4G in size.

 Dates and time in HaploCoV
 ==========================

 HaploCoV can only read dates in **YYYY-MM-DD format**.
 Time periods and intervals of time are computed as offsets in days with respect to Monday Dec 30th 2019, which in HaploCoV represents day 0.
-This date represents the beginning of the first week following the first reported isolation of SARS-CoV-2 (December 26th 2019).
+This date represents the first week following the first reported isolation of SARS-CoV-2 (December 26th 2019).
 For example Tue 31th Dec 2019 is day 1 according to HaploCoV notation and Sun 29th Dec 2019, represents day -1.

 In the HaploCoV metadata format, the 3rd column reports the offset in days between the isolation of a specific isolate and Dec 30th 2019; similarly the 5th column reports the offset from Dec 30th 2019 to the deposition of the genome sequence in a public database.

-Metadata tables in *HaploCov format* are sorted in descending order by the 3rd column (offset of the collection date).
-This means that the oldest genome sequences will always be at the top of the file, while those isolated more recently  at the bottom.
+Metadata tables in *HaploCov format* are sorted in descending order by the 3rd column (offsetCD).
+This means that the less recent genome sequences will always be at the top of the file, while those isolated more recently at the bottom.

 If you need to know the date of isolation (and offset with respect to day 0) of the most recent genome included in the dataset you can simply use this command in a unix-like shell environment: